sagarchotalia/Pick-and-Place-Robot-Eklavya/README.md

 ### Execution
 * Open Spyder IDE using either the directly downloaded application or through Anaconda Navigator.
 * Open the scene in Coppeliasim.
-Don't click on the Play icon, the script will do that for you.
+Don't click on the Play icon, the script contains a function that will run the scene for you.
 * Run the *scene.py script* (yet to upload)

 *Insert GIF/Image of the overall setup*